FastTrackOrg/FastTrack/UserManual/UserManual.md

 #### Open a tracking analysis

-1. Clicks on the (1) button to open a folder where an images sequence previously analyzed is stored.
+1. Clicks on the (1) button to open a folder where an image sequence previously analyzed is stored.
-2. The images sequence is displayed in the (6) screen and can be played by clicking on the (5) button or by moving the (7) cursor.
+2. The image sequence is displayed in the (6) screen and can be played by clicking on the (5) button or by moving the (7) cursor.
+The frame rate can be chosen with the (7) box.
-3. You can change display option with (2) tick-boxes.
+3. You can change display options with (2) tick-boxes.

 #### Correct errors